Democrats In Washington State Win Full Control Of Government

 WASHINGTON ― Democrat Manka Dhingra won Tuesday’s special election to a Washington state Senate seat ― a race that most people wouldn’t be paying attention to except that Dhingra just cemented her party’s full control of the state government.

-Dhingra defeated Republican Jinyoung Lee Englund in a race that people poured millions of dollars into because of the significance of the seat.
+While votes are still trickling in since the state conducts elections by mail, it appears Dhingra has resoundingly defeated Republican Jinyoung Lee Englund.
+National parties and wealthy donors poured millions of dollars into this otherwise obscure race because of the significance of the seat.
 Democrats control the governorship and the state House in Washington, but until Tuesday, they’ve been one seat short of a majority in the Senate.

 That one-seat differential has mattered.
 Republicans in the Senate have prevented Gov. Jay Inslee from enacting some of his top legislative priorities relating to climate change, voting rights and birth control.
 They also forced Democrats to compromise on a smaller state budget.

-Note: This article has been updated to note that votes are still being counted for the race.